Mahindra XUV300: Engine

 The XUV300 is powered by a 1.2-litre 3-cylinder petrol engine and a 1.5-litre 4-cylinder diesel engine with 6-speed manual transmission.
-A 6-speed automatic variant is also now available.
-The new petrol engine co-developed by Ssangyong delivers 110 hp of power and 200 Nm of torque. while the diesel engine borrowed from Mahindra Marazzo outputs 115 hp of power and 300 Nm of torque.
+A 6-speed automated manual variant was also available.
+The new petrol engine co-developed by Ssangyong delivers 110 hp of power and 200 Nm of torque. while the diesel engine borrowed from Mahindra Marazzo but with eVGT (Electric Variable Geometry Turbocharger) outputs 115 hp of power and 300 Nm of torque.

 Safety

+India

 The Mahindra XUV300 was tested in its most basic safety specification of 2 airbags and standard ISOFIX anchorages.
 It scored 5 stars for adult occupant protection and 4 stars for child occupant protection, scoring the highest combined rating for any Indian car tested yet and the first four-star child safety rating.
 Its structure was deemed to be capable of higher loading.
 It is also the first five-star rated car to offer side and curtain airbags as an option.
-It offers side, curtain and knee airbags only as an option on all variants.
+It offers side, curtain and knee airbags only as an option on all variants total of 7 airbag.
 ESC is optional.
 ISOFIX anchorages are standard.
 The car offers head restraints for all passengers in its higher variants, however the three-point seatbelt which was available for the middle rear occupant on higher variants at launch has been replaced by a less safe 2-point lap belt across the range as of 2021.

-Mahindra sponsored a UN ESC test and pedestrian protection test with Global NCAP 1.0 in 2020 (base on Latin NCAP 2013), which it passed, hence earning the car Global NCAP's Safer Choice Award.
+Mahindra sponsored a UN ESC test and pedestrian protection test with Global NCAP 1.0 in 2020 (similar to Latin NCAP 2013), which it passed, hence earning the car Global NCAP's Safer Choice Award.